ryrob30/mobile-services.en/help/windows-appstore/c-configuration/methods.md

 * **PauseCollecting​LifecycleData (winJS: pauseCollecting​LifecycleData)**

   Indicates to the SDK that your app is paused, so that lifecycle metrics are calculated correctly.
 For example, on pause collects a timestamp to determine previous session length.
-This also sets a flag so that lifecyle correctly knows that the app did not crash.
+This also sets a flag so that lifecycle correctly knows that the app did not crash.
 For more information, see [Lifecycle Metrics](/help/windows-appstore/metrics.md).

   >[!TIP]
   >